SirWasabi/Wasabi-Bot/README.md

 # WASABI BOT (discontinued)

+Public repository for Wasabi Bot.

+This bot can:
+ - send memes
-This bot sends memes, keeps movie lists for each user, plays music, creates teams for gaming and more...
+ - keep movie lists for each user
+ - play music (Youtube)
+ - create teams for gaming
+ - and more...